Milnor-Hamm sphere fibrations and the equivalence problem: Equivalence of Milnor-Hamm tube and sphere fibrations

 \subsection{The importance of the Milnor set $M(G)$}

-We tacitly assume throughout this subsection that $G$ is a nice analytic map with radial discriminant and that the Milnor-Hamm fibrations \eqref{eq:tube} and \eqref{ssf} exist.
-Let us show that the obstruction to the existence of a MVF is the Milnor set. \begin{lemma} Let $x\in B_{\e}\m G^{-1}(\Disc G)$.
+We tacitly assume throughout this subsection that $G$ is an analytic nice map with radial discriminant and that the Milnor-Hamm fibrations \eqref{eq:tube} and \eqref{ssf} exist.
+Let us show that the obstruction to the existence of a Milnor vector field is the Milnor set. \begin{lemma} Let $x\in B_{\e}\m G^{-1}(\Disc G)$.
 The vectors $v_{1}$ and $v_{2}$ are linearly dependent if and only if $x \in M(G)$.
-In particular the vector field $\nu$ from \eqref{eqe7} is a MVF on $B_{\e}^m \m (M(G)\cup G^{-1}(\Disc G))$. \end{lemma} \begin{proof} For $x\in B_{\e} \setminus G^{-1}(\Disc G)$ we consider the decomposition:
+In particular the vector field $\nu$ from \eqref{eqe7} is a Milnor vector field on $B_{\e}^m \m (M(G)\cup G^{-1}(\Disc G))$. \end{lemma} \begin{proof} For $x\in B_{\e} \setminus G^{-1}(\Disc G)$ we consider the decomposition:

 where, by its definition, the vector $v_1(x)$ is orthogonal to $T_{x}G^{-1}(G(x))$ in $T_{x} X_{y}$.

 One writes $v_{1}(x)=v_{1}^{1}(x)+v_{1}^{2}(x)$ and $v_{2}(x)=v_{2}^{1}(x)+v_{2}^{2}(x)$ according to the decomposition \eqref{eqe8}.
 From the definitions, we have $v^{1}_{1}(x) =0$ for all $x\in B_{\e}\m G^{-1}(\Disc G)$, and $v^{1}_{2}(x)= 0$ if and only if $x \in M(G)$.
 This proves the first claim, and the second is an easy consequence. \end{proof}